MichaelShahtout/MagiServer/README.md

 # Magi Server
-Contains some of the scripts that the server handles You can find the game [here](https://www.roblox.com/games/1008494118/Magi)
+Contains some of the scripts that the server handles.
+You can find the game [here](https://www.roblox.com/games/1008494118/Magi)

 ## ServerScriptService